-The area is so beautiful we wouldn’t be surprised if you wanted to stay the night at the camp within the park.
+The area is so beautiful we wouldn’t be surprised if you wanted to stay the night or weekend at the camp within the park.
 That way, you could wake up with all this natural beauty around you.
 There are a few different camping options depending on budgets and preferences, ranging from simple tent sites to rustic cabins.

 7. Grayland Beach State Park